DVDGNM99/DVDGNM99.github.io/index.md

 <section id="about">
   <h2>About</h2>
   <p>
-    I’m a medicinal chemistry student with hands-on neuroscience experience in optogenetics, fiber photometry, and stereotaxic surgery.
+    I’m a medicinal chemistry graduate with hands-on neuroscience experience in optogenetics, fiber photometry, and stereotaxic surgery.
 I care about rigorous experimentation and clear, reproducible analysis.
   </p>